clo4/lethargy/README.md

 <table><tbody><tr><td>💡</td><td>
 <!-- <tip> -->
 Names are created automatically (POSIX style) if the given names start with a letter or number.
-Names like <code>'-test'</code> or <code>'/f'</code> are treated as literal because of the first character.
+Names like <code>'-test'</code> and <code>'/f'</code> are treated as literal because of the first character.
 <!-- </tip> -->
 </td></tr></tbody></table><br>

 ###### ARGUMENTS

-**Options can take arguments, too.** They can take any amount.
+**Options can take arguments, too.** They can take any amount, and values are **always** space-separated.

 ```python
 # -o|--output <value>